Variations of Australian rules football: Metro Footy

 Metro Footy (or Metro Rules Footy) is a modified version of Australian rules football rules played on gridiron football, rugby or Association football fields, predominantly in the United States of America.
 The reasons for the development of Metro Footy was partly due to there being few grounds large enough for traditional Australian rules matches, but also to allow competitive football to be played with smaller playing numbers, allowing for better recruitment possibilities.

 Teams typically consist of 9-a-side on a 110 × 50 m field.
 The teams that play feed into larger 18-a-side Australian rules representative teams that participate in leagues such as the MAAFL or tournaments such as the USAFL National Championships and also provide the opportunity to introduce new American players to the game of Australian rules football.

 Several clubs from the United States Australian Football League participate in Metro Footy.

+Touchball

+Touchball (or Touch Footy)—not to be confused with Touch Aussie Rules (a UK variant) or touch football—is an obscure 5-a-side version of Australian rules football rules that was trialled and televised for a limited time in the late 1960s on World of Sport.
+The game uses a regular Australian rules football and is played on a confined square court with the goals on opposing diagonals.
+Players may take multiple steps while holding the ball, but only handballing (not kicking) is allowed.
+The game combines elements of handball and basketball, and it is not a contact sport.
+The goals are made up of a circle enclosed inside a square backboard.
+A single point is given if the ball hits the outer part of the square board; it is unclear how many points are scored for a goal.

 Historical variations

 VFA rules (1938–1949)

 VFA rules (or "Association rules" or "throw-pass rules") variation of Australian rules football was a distinct set of rules which was played in the Victorian Football Association, and several other smaller competitions which elected to switch to the new rules, between 1938 and 1949.
 Although there were several other small differences between the VFA's rules and the national rules, the primary distinguishing feature was that throwing the ball from below the shoulders with two hands was a legal form of handpass – known as a throw-pass – under the VFA's rules.
 The ease of throw-passing compared with traditional handpassing resulted in the VFA's code fostering a faster playing style with fewer stoppages and more run-and-carry than was seen under the traditional rules at the time.
 The VFA's code operated as a rival to the national code throughout the 1940s, and some innovations of the VFA's code were incorporated into the national code over that time.
 The VFA reverted to playing under the national rules from the 1950 season, and the throw-pass rules have not been seen since.